GSG-CF05/todo-app-shatha/README.md

 ## todo-app-shatha

+## You can check the app [here](https://gsg-cf05.github.io/todo-app-shatha/)
 ## Project Description
 To Do App is a task management app to help you stay organized and manage your day-to-day.
 Having a list of everything you need to do written down in one place means you shouldn’t forget anything important.When you complete a task, you can delete it off your list.
 This gives you a sense of progress and achievement.

 ## User Stories
-- As a user, I should be able to add my to-do to the list and save it in local storage
+- The user is able to add to-do to the list and save it in local storage.
-- As a user, I should be able to edit my to-dos
+- The user is able to edit to-dos.
-- As a user, I should be able to remove any to-do from my list (remove it from local storage)
+- The user is able to remove any to-do from the list (remove it from local storage).
-- As a user, I can still have my list even if I close the browser window
+- The user can still have the list even if he close the browser window.

-## You can check the app [here](https://gsg-cf05.github.io/todo-app-shatha/)

-## You can get the project in your local machine => follow these tips
+## Follow these tips to get the project in your local machine
-- clone the repo by copy the link
+- Clone the repo by copy the link from green button(code)
+- Open your terminal
-- create folder in you'r machine
+- Create folder in you'r local machine use mkdir command
+- Use cd command with folder name
-- use the git clone command
+- Use the git clone command and paste the link
-- use cd with repo name
+- Use cd command with repo name
-- open VSC
+- Use code. command to open VSC
+- Right click on index.html then choose open with live server

 ## Created By [Shatha K. Eqdaih](https://github.com/shathakh)